 To make your bathtub grout sparkle again, make a paste with baking soda and warm water, and apply it to your grout.
 Soak a microfiber cloth in warm water and a few drops of mild soap then wipe off the baking soda mixture.

-As long as you’re in the bathroom cleaning your grout (see tip 7), here are a few more cleaning tips to make your bathroom look and smell fresh.
-Fill your soap-dispensing sponge with Dawn dish soap, warm water, and baking soda.
+As long as you’re in the bathroom cleaning your grout, here are a few more cleaning tips to make your bathroom look and smell fresh.
+Fill a soap-dispensing sponge with Dawn dish soap, warm water, and baking soda.

-Adding a few drops of your favorite essential oil (peppermint is the best!) in the sponge can really transform your bathroom experience for days to come.
+Adding a few drops of your favorite essential oil in the sponge can really transform your bathroom experience for days to come.
 Next, scour your wet bathtub until the dirt is removed and rinse with fresh water.

 In addition to the vinegar method, you can try these other deep cleaning solutions:

 - Apply baking soda to an old toothbrush or sponge, add water, and scrub the showerhead until the stains are gone.

 - Scrub the showerhead with equal amounts of dish soap and vinegar.

 Deep clean a toilet with a disinfecting wipe and screwdriver.